You have questions? I have answers!

 Yes.
 If requested, I will usually include an instrumental mix and vocals only mix at no additional charge.
 If you need special radio edits, or other special mixes that require extra time to set up, there may be an additional fee.

-I can accept all major credit cards, as well as electronic debits, and e-checks, through PayPal, or I can direct you to a secure payment page if you don’t want to use PayPal.
+I can accept all major credit cards, as well as electronic debits, and e-checks, through PayPal or Stripe.
+I can also accept payment via some cash apps, such as Zelle or Venmo.
 Please note that e-checks can take up to 5 business days to clear, so I reserve the right to wait for the funds to clear before doing any work.
 I require a 50% deposit up front, and the balance is due before the delivery of the final files.

 In addition to mixing and mastering, I offer a wide variety of studio services.
 I have produced, composed, arranged, recorded, mixed, and mastered, music from a wide variety of artists, and am experienced in all aspects of music production and recording.
 I also work with all the top professional musicians in the greater Seattle area, and can hire them to perform on your project as well.
 Live drums, professional vocals, guitars, bass, keyboards, strings, and just about anything else… I can do it all.
 If you need help editing your tracks, tuning vocals, tightening up drum tracks, noise reduction, or any other type of digital audio work, I can do that as well.